monkdbofficial/monk-documentation/monkdb-sql/commands/74_SHOW_CREATE_TABLE.md

 - You're reverse engineering a table's definition for backup, documentation, or recreation in another environment.
 - You're debugging schema-related issues or reviewing how certain table-level options were configured.

+> It gives you the `CREATE TABLE` or `CREATE FOREIGN TABLE` statement that you would use to recreate the same table structure.

 ## SQL Statement

 ```sql